orly-o/orly-o.github.io/_posts/2025-04-28-first-post.md

 ![New Fields](/images/Picture5.png)

-3. Delimiter separation by space, tracking school names (the second picture here is the split version of the first picture by the space – for schools with one name, that is fine, but some schools have two names, like NC State, it also gets split and has to be brought back together)
+3. Delimiter separation by space, tracking school names (the second two lines here are the split version of the first two lines by the space – for schools with one name, that is fine, but some schools have two names, like NC State, it also gets split and has to be brought back together - you can see the information ends up in different columns)

 ![Delimiter Challenge](/images/Picture6.png)